Contagion (2011 film): Legacy

-In 2020, the film received renewed popularity due to the COVID-19 pandemic.
+The film received renewed popularity in 2020 due to the emergence of the COVID-19 pandemic.
 By March 2020, Contagion was the seventh-most-popular film on iTunes, listed as the number two catalog title on Warner Bros. compared to its number 270 rank the past December 2019, and had average daily visits on piracy websites increase by 5,609 percent in January 2020 compared to the previous month.
 HBO Now also reported that Contagion had been the most viewed film for two weeks straight.

 As the film continued to regain popularity, the cast reunited through an infomercial type public service announcement in partnership with the Columbia University Mailman School of Public Health in March 2020.
 Regarding its resurgence in 2020, screenwriter Scott Z. Burns responded in an interview with The Washington Post saying, "It is sad, and it is frustrating.
 Sad because so many people are dying and getting sick.
-Frustrating because people still don’t seem to grasp the situation we are now in and how it could have been avoided by properly funding the science around all of this.
-It is also surreal to me that people from all over the world write to me asking how I knew it would involve a bat or how I knew the term "social distancing."
-I didn’t have a crystal ball — I had access to great expertise.
+Frustrating because people still don't seem to grasp the situation we are now in and how it could have been avoided by properly funding the science around all of this.
+It is also surreal to me that people from all over the world write to me asking how I knew it would involve a bat or how I knew the term "social distancing".
+I didn't have a crystal ball — I had access to great expertise.
 So, if people find the movie to be accurate, it should give them confidence in the public health experts who are out there right now trying to guide us."

 In February 2021, British Health Secretary Matt Hancock revealed that watching the scramble for vaccines in Contagion inspired him to order a much larger quantity of COVID-19 vaccines for the United Kingdom than his advisers recommended, accelerating the UK's eventual rollout of its vaccination programme ahead of other European countries.

 In December 2020, Soderbergh announced that a "philosophical sequel" for the film was in the works.